-I am a graduate student in David Wilcove’s lab studying biodiversity conservation through the lens of agricultural land-use change.
+I am a postdoc in David Wilcove’s lab studying biodiversity conservation through the lens of agricultural land-use change.
 As a conservation scientist, I use the tools of geospatial analysis, ecology, and environmental science to investigate what a changing agricultural footprint means for the natural world.

 Agriculture’s footprint is currently in a state of flux, with some places experiencing agricultural expansion and intensification to meeting rising demands while others experience abandonment as people move and the economics of farming change due to demographic, technological, and environmental changes.
 I’m motivated by a desire to find opportunities to conserve biodiversity throughout these agricultural transitions, whether that means helping guide expansion in order to minimize impact or fostering a return of nature following abandonment.